Killerbyte-Workshop/Killerbyte-Workshop.github.io/_posts/2021-08-23-An-Overdue-Update.md

 Hello folks!

-I know it's been a while and the radio silence was due to a few factors and all relate to me but the long story short, I prefer to roll my own web server and technology issues kept getting in my way especially the internet.
+I know it's been a while and the radio silence was due to a few factors and all relate to me but the long story short, technology issues kept getting in my way especially my internet.

 But enough about that.
 Time to talk about the game.
 The game is slowly coming along with more design work being done.
 Some implementation of systems is underway.
 I have a Notion workspace that has many To Do Lists relating to each level of the game.
-I just finished playing Trigger Witch last night which is great because I learnt a few lessons from playing that game.
+I'll figure out how to share those soon so I can be open with everyone.
+I just finished playing Trigger Witch a few days ago which is great because I learnt a few lessons from playing that game that I can apply to the game.

 ![OmniFace War To Do List]({{ site.url }}/assets/images/OmniFaceToDoList.png)